criteo/autofaiss/docs/getting_started/quantization.rst

     * - --max_index_query_time_ms
       - 10
       - (Optional) Bound on the query time for KNN search, this bound is approximative.
+    * - --min_nearest_neighbors_to_retrieve
+      - 20
+      - (Optional) Minimum number of nearest neighbors to retrieve when querying the index.
+Parameter used only during index hyperparameter finetuning step, it is not taken into account to select the indexing algorithm.
+This parameter has the priority over the max_index_query_time_ms constraint.
     * - --index_key
       - None
       - (Optional) If present, the Faiss index will be build using this description string in the index_factory, more detail in the [Faiss documentation](https://github.com/facebookresearch/faiss/wiki/The-index-factory)